elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-And now you know why primitive programming languages don't allow spaces in names.` - `
+And now you know why primitive programming languages don't allow spaces in names.

-`83.
-As we collect the words that make up a name, we're going to need the routine below, to put back the spaces that were lost in the tokenizing process:` - `
+83. As we collect the words that make up a name, we're going to need the routine below, to put back the spaces that were lost in the tokenizing process:

 `To extend a string with another string:`